dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 >>> print(torchvision.__version__)
 ```

-The torch version should be reported as `1.1.0` and the torchvision version should be `0.3.0`.
+Note that the torch version should be reported as `1.1.0` and the torchvision version should be `0.3.0`.

 ## Mounting Swap

-If you are using Jetson Nano, you should mount 4GB of swap space as training uses up a lot of extra memory.
+If you're using Jetson Nano, you should mount 4GB of swap space, as training uses up a lot of extra memory.

 Run these commands on Nano to create a swap file:

 ``` bash
 sudo fallocate -l 4G /mnt/4GB.swap